rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

 To provide a focused and intuitive user experience, the application features two primary Views:

 *   **Home View:** This View displays the current elapsed time prominently, along with the primary stopwatch control buttons (Start, Pause, Lap, Reset).
 It also includes a section showing the current lap's time and the two most recently completed laps.
 This provides a quick overview of the current timing and recent lap history.
 *   **Laps View:** This View provides a comprehensive view of all lap data.
 It displays the current elapsed time, the current lap's time, and a complete list of all completed laps.
 Additionally, it includes a button that allows the user to start the timer if it is paused or to add a new lap if the stopwatch is running.
-Navigation to the Laps View is enabled only when at least two laps have been completed, ensuring there is sufficient lap data to display.
+Navigation to the Laps View is enabled only when at least three laps have been completed, ensuring there is sufficient lap data to display.

 ## 5. Data Flow
 ![Data Flow](../assets/images/data-flow-diagram.gif)